tamoshius/example-vue-project/README.md

 ```

 Checkout out `Login.vue` component to see how we use `Auth`.
-Also take a look at `Dashboard.vue` component, you can see the Vue-resource http interceptors help in that we don't have to worry about including headers/etc in our AJAX calls.
+Also take a look at `Dashboard.vue` component, you can see the Vue-resource http interceptors let us not worry about including authorization headers in our AJAX calls.
+The interceptors also take care of refreshing tokens behind the scenes.
+However, I didn't put in a refresh token url.
+See the comments marked "TODO" and add your own refresh token url.
+I plan to update this demo using a Node Express OAuth2 server for better demonstration of Auth flow.

 ## Proxy Api Calls in Webpack Dev Server